MurphyPone/murphypone.github.io/src/content/ml-4.md

 This chapter explores how eligibility traces can be used for control, rather than simply prediction as in $TD(\lambda)$ by combining them with sarsa to produce an on-policy TD control method.
 As usual, the primary approach is to learn action values $Q_t(s,a)$ rather than state values $V_t(s)$.

 > The idea in Sarsa($\lambda$) is to apply the $TD(\lambda)$ prediction method to state–action pairs rather than to states.
-Obviously, theb, we need a trace not just for each state, but for each state-action pair.
+Obviously, the, we need a trace not just for each state, but for each state-action pair.

 We can the redefine our three types of traces as follows: